 Being completely honest about fear

-When we talk about fears, we're not just talking about the big ones.
-We're talking about the little ones too, the tiny iddy-biddy fears that whisper to us, "Don't pay any attention to me."
+When we discuss our fears with someone, we don't just talk about the big ones.
+We talk about the little fears too, the tiny iddy-biddy fears that whisper to us, "Don't pay any attention to me."

 So we learn to be rigorously honest about all our fears when we do Step 10 by ourselves.
 And when it comes to doing Step 10 in a group, we prefer small private groups or a very small 12-Step meeting, because of the trust and intimacy we find there.